Inside: Kids of all ages will enjoy making pine cone apples. They are a creative, colorful fall nature craft for kids!

 As of today, most of our Pinecone Apples have gone back to school—as gifts for the 6 wonderful teachers in my children’s lives!
 They really did turn out darling.
 The apples have a vintage, rustic appearance, and become a sweet ornament when paired with dyed twine.

-1. Paint the pinecones.
+After collecting pine cones, invite the kids to paint them.
 It doesn’t matter if the kids paint sloppily, as that is what gives the apples their vintage, chipped-up appearance.
-My kids and I decided to leave the stem of the pinecone brown, reminiscent of an apple stem.
+My kids and I decided to leave the stem of the pine cone brown, reminiscent of an apple stem.

 Next, cut leaves from green wool felt.
 Attach them to the pine cone with hot glue.
 I know I’ve shared this here before, but I’ll share it again.
 Wool felt is so expensive!
 Rather than buying it new, I purchase old, 100% wool sweaters or jackets from thrift shops.
 I machine felt them in hot water and high heat from the convenience of my laundry room, then cut the fabric into workable sheets.